Unleash/unleash-proxy-client-swift/README.md

 ```

 ### Dynamic custom HTTP headers
-If you need custom http headers that change during the lifetime of the client, a provider can be defined via the `UnleashClientBase`.
+If you need custom HTTP headers that change during the lifetime of the client, a provider can be defined via the `UnleashClientBase`.

 ```swift
 public class MyCustomHeadersProvider: CustomHeadersProvider {